 Question Where does the exclusion under Article 1 paragraph 2 (a) end when a pipeline crosses the perimeter of an industrial installation?
 Answer The exclusion of Article 1 paragraph 2 (a) ends at the outlet isolation device of the annexed equipment contained in stations supplying the fluid to the industrial installation.
-Outlet isolation devices at the disposal of the industrial installation Outlets with different operating pressure on the industrial installation Outlets with different operating pressure reduction and metering station See also PED Guidelines A-28 and A-17.
-Reason Note The installation beyond the outlet isolation devices detailed in the above diagram, is covered by the PED; this includes any pressure equipment, any piping between individual operating units or plants, or storage facilities.
+Outlet isolation devices at the disposal of the industrial installation Outlets with different operating pressure outside Perimeter of the industrial installation Annexed equipment contained in e.g. a pressure reduction and metering station See also PED Guidelines A-28 and A-17.
+Reason See also I ED Galdelines II Zo and II II.
+Note The installation beyond the outlet isolation devices detailed in the above diagram, is covered by the PED; this includes any pressure equipment, any piping between individual operating units or plants, or storage facilities.